Topson: Career

 OG and Taavitsainen continued their reign as The International 2019 champions, defeating Team Liquid 3–1 to become the first team to win back-to-back Internationals.
 Taavitsainen remained in the roster until the conclusion of The International 2021, as OG were unable to defend their title after losing to eventual champions Team Spirit 2–0 in the lower bracket.

 After a short hiatus from professional play, Taavitsainen joined T1 as a stand-in ahead of SEA qualifiers for The International 2022.
 Albeit, the team was unable to qualify for the main event, with Taavitsainen leaving the roster to join Ceb and N0tail in their team, "Old G".

 After a brief reunion, Taavitsainen ended up joining defending champions Tundra Esports ahead of The International 2023.
 However, the roster was eliminated by Entity in the group stage of the event.
 Taavitsainen remained with the roster for the 2024 season, with Tundra Esports picking up a third place finish at The International 2024 after losing to Gaimin Gladiators in the lower bracket final.
 The event marked Taavitsainen's final appearance in professional play, as he announced his retirement from competitive Dota 2 due to family reasons and to enlist for mandatory military service in Finland.

+In August 2026, it was announced that Taavitsainen would briefly return to professional play, after being signed by LGD Gaming as a stand-in for The International 2026.